US economy shrinks, threats loom, but growth likely to last

 Two trends drove the U.S. economy’s decline last quarter, according to Thursday’s report from the Commerce Department:

-— Imports soared nearly 20% as Americans bought more foreign-made goods, while exports fell almost 6% as growth slowed overseas — a widening of the trade deficit that subtracted 3.2 percentage points from GDP.
+— Imports soared nearly 20% as Americans spent heavily on foreign-made goods, while exports fell almost 6% as growth slowed overseas — a widening of the trade deficit that subtracted 3.2 percentage points from GDP.

-— After furiously restocking their inventories ahead of last year’s holiday shopping season, businesses did so at a slower pace at the start of this year.
+— Businesses restocked their shelves at a slower pace at the start of the year.
+That’s because they had rebuilt inventories aggressively ahead of last year’s holiday shopping season, when they feared pandemic-related supply shortages.

 As a result, first quarter GDP — the nation’s total output of goods and services — fell far below the 6.9% annual growth in the fourth quarter of 2021.